zackforbing/ruby-submissions/1603/module_4_assignments/gametime/brian-and-robbie/check_in1.markdown

 ### Points for first check in (base 50)

 * 50: First check in form and README was completed and pull requested in.
 Team has a well documented plan for moving forward with their game.
 Team has completed some wireframing and/or written code.
-* 40: First check in form and README was completed and pull requested in.
-Team has a well documented plan for moving forward with their game.
-Team has not written any code or created any wireframe documents.
-* 25: First check in form completed but shows little effort at documenting/planning and team has not written any code.
-* 0: First check in form was not completed.

 ### Instructor's Goals for Next Check In